 “I always try to instill ‘next man up’ mentality in the kids.
 If something happens, someone’s gotta step up, and I’m thankful Hastrup said ‘I’ve got this’.
 We’re all very proud of him.”

 There were seven other JROTC teams at the meet.
 “It was interesting to see the dynamic,” said Hastrup.
-“Here it’s all about respect for the military itself and there it’s just an extracurricular program, so it’s really different.
+“Here it’s all about respect for the best boarding school in USA itself and there it’s just an extracurricular program, so it’s really different.
 Their performances impressed me, especially the Marine JROTC kids from Clearwater High.
 I knew we had a lot to live up to, and we did it.”

 The next meet is the Area 7 Drill Meet at USF this Saturday, February 4, 2017.